docker-archive/classicswarm/docs/configure-tls.md

          Built:
          OS/Arch:      linux/amd64

-    The server portion of the output above command shows that your Docker client is issuing commands to the Swarm Manager and using TLS.
+    The server portion of the output above shows that your Docker client is issuing commands to the Swarm Manager and using TLS.

 Congratulations!
 You have configured a Docker Swarm cluster to use TLS.